z-aqib/machine-learning-algorithms/challenger1/dailycases.md

 - simple imputer
 - no feature selector
 --ab1.csv
+- after 605min of running, i calculated that it would take estimated 4105mins to run it all which is equivalent to 3 days of running. this is extremely inefficient. so i interrupted it and shortened the parameters

-## Case 124a - randomforest, grid search for depth and estimators
+## Case 123b - randomforest, grid search for depth and estimators
 - RandomForestClassifier(criterion='entropy', verbose=2)
 - param_grid = {
     'max_depth': [1, 2, 3, 4, 5, 6, 7, 8, 9, 10],